VU-Cog-Sci/exptools2/README.md

 - `psychopy>=3.0.5`
 - `pyyaml`
+- `pyglet==1.3.2`
 - `pandas>=0.23.0`
 - `numpy>=1.14`
 - `msgpack_numpy`
 - `matplotlib`

 If you want to use the eytracker functionality with Eyelink eyetrackers, you also need the `pylink` package (for Python3!) from SR Research.
 This is not yet publicly available; if you need it, send Lukas an email.

+## Troubleshooting the installation
+*You're getting a `pyglet` error when `exptools2` tries to initialize a Window.*
+This is a weird bug caused when installing a `pyglet` version > 1.3.2.
+Uninstall `pyglet` and install version 1.3.2. specifically (`pip install pyglet==1.3.2`).

+*You're getting a `pylink` error when `exptools2` tries to initialize the Eyelink eyetracker.*
+Did you install the `pylink` library (for Python 3.6)?
+Note that this is not yet publicly available, but Lukas has beta builds (for Windows/Mac/Linux) available, so send him an email if you need this.
+Another issue could be that you're using Python 3.7, which is not compatible with the `pylink` package (yet).